 The Fundamentals of High School Strength & Conditioning Textbook

-This is the official textbook for the High School Strength & Conditioning Specialist Certification.
+This is the tried & true textbook for the High School Strength & Conditioning Specialist course written by three of the top sports performance coaches in America - Wil Fleming, Mike Robertson and Eric Cressey.
 You will learn practical concepts backed by the latest research for training high school athletes.

 Here’s a short overview and the objectives of each chapter: